nzkelvin/nzkelvin.github.io/_posts/2020-04-12-d365-oauth2-authentication-with-azure-ad.markdown

     facebook: "Dynamics 365 OAuth 2.9 Authentication with Azure AD"
     linkedin: "Dynamics 365 OAuth 2.0 Authentication with Azure AD"
 ---
 In a nutshell, the goal is to get a security token from Azure AD via OAuth 2.0 protocal.

+There are many OAuth 2.0 and OpenID Connect flows, the flow I am focusing on is called ("OAuth 2.0 authorization code flow")[https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#protocol-diagram].
+A typical user case is to allow a web/native app to authenticate on its own, i.e. without popup an SSO dialog to a user, so it can communicate with target Web APIs in background jobs.

 # A Step-by-step Guide
 ## Azure Application Registration